 New Zealand's towns have traditionally grown organically.
 The problem with organic growth is that the facilities are always one step behind.
-The Hobsonville Land Company has been given the go ahead by the New Zealand government to take the opposite approach and build a masterplanned community.
+The HLC has been given the go ahead by the New Zealand government to take the opposite approach and build a masterplanned community.

 What that means is that by the time the houses are all built the community will already have everything it needs to thrive, purpose-built to the right scale and located in the right place.
 Parks and well-planned roads, schools and a community hall, jobs in the neighbourhood and public transport to the CBD, shopping centres a short drive away and local restaurants, bars and cafes; family homes and apartments by the water.
 It will all be here.

 By studying urban design in New Zealand and the Northern Hemisphere we know what a community needs to thrive.
 That includes the tangibles like high-speed broadband, solar hot water on houses and first-rate schools.
 But even more important are the intangibles; that all members of our community feel safe, have a sense of belonging and a voice that counts.

 What makes a place great to live in?
 The greatest benefit of Hobsonville Point being government led and planned from scratch is that we’ve had the chance to think long and hard about this question.
 We’ve studied the best research from around the world and planned a township that puts its residents’ wellbeing and sense of belonging first.

 Support for healthy and active lifestyles, meeting the needs of both young and old, and homes catering for all ‘ages and stages’ are features of Hobsonville Point.
 Neighbourhoods are designed to be easy and safe to walk or cycle around and have been planned and built to promote community interaction.
 That means it's easy to get to know your neighbours and other members of the community, which is important because we know from research we're happier and safer that way.